6.9" Green Jasper Replaced Petrified Wood Stand-up - Oregon

 This is a unique stand-up made from jasper replaced petrified wood from Hampton Butte, Oregon.
 The jasper replacement leaves a beautiful coloration with hues of greens and blues, but unfortunately destroys the detail that would allow for the type of tree to be identified.

 Petrified wood is the name given to wood that has been turned into stone (fossilized) through the process of permineralization.
-All of the organic matter becomes replaced by minerals, while much of the original structure such as tree rings in retained.
-For this to happen the wood needs to be buried in an environment both low in oxygen (preventing decomposition) and with flowing, mineral-laden water.
-The coloration is due to the various minerals that are present during fossilization.
-For example red colors are due to iron compounds, greens due to copper, etc.
+In this process, all of the organic matter becomes replaced by minerals, while much of the original structure, such as tree rings, is retained.
+For this to happen, the wood needs to be buried in an environment low in oxygen to prevent decomposition and with flowing, mineral-laden water, so minerals may replace structures.
+The coloration is caused by various minerals that present in that water during fossilization.
+For example, red colors are due to iron compounds, greens due to copper, and so on.

 SPECIES